Every HOA document.

 Ask the archive (AI)

-Residents ask in plain English - "what are the late fees?", "who's on the board?" - and get an answer drawn only from your own documents, with a link to every source.
+Residents ask in plain English and get an answer drawn only from your own documents, with a link to every source.
 Ask by typing or by voice, in English or Spanish.
-AI answers and summaries are reference aids that can make mistakes, so every answer links the source documents, which govern.
+Every answer links the source documents, which govern.

 Records that can't be quietly changed

 Uploads start as drafts the board reviews before they publish.
-Once published, a record is locked: no silent edits or deletions.
-Genuine fixes are made through a transparent, audited correction (old value, new value, and reason are logged), and removing a record takes a governed process, not a quiet click.
+Once published, a record is locked.
+Genuine fixes go through a transparent, audited correction; removal is a governed process, not a quiet click.

 A legal reference library

-Your state's HOA statutes come built in, full-text searchable and Ask-able (Arizona's planned-community law today, more to follow), so answers can cite the controlling statute.
-It's kept clearly separate from your HOA's own records - reference material, never mixed into your archive.
+Your state's HOA statutes come built in, full-text searchable and Ask-able, so answers can cite the controlling statute — kept clearly separate from your HOA's own records.

 Meeting recordings, transcribed

 Drop in a board-meeting recording or paste a video link.
-AI transcribes it, summarizes it, and makes every word searchable and Ask-able - and it plays back right on your site with a click-to-seek transcript synced to the video.
+AI transcribes, summarizes, and makes every word searchable and Ask-able, with a click-to-seek transcript synced to the video.

 Review & sign on the site

-Your HOA reviews and signs the platform agreements right on HOA Library.
-Click-through acceptance for the terms, an authorized typed-name signature for the service agreement, and an executed copy kept for you - no printing, scanning, or emailing PDFs around.
+Your HOA reviews and signs the platform agreements right on HOA Library — click-through terms, a typed-name service-agreement signature, an executed copy kept for you.
+No PDFs to print or email.

 Owned & permanent